vetras/1setpsomething/cmds.md

     curl localhost:8081/version
     curl localhost:8082/version

-# Step 3 - Docker Registry
+# Step 3 - Docker Images

 When we create the  azure kubernetes cluster it creates a docker registry for us.